bmuschko/cks-crash-course/exercises/04-service-account-exposure/solution/solution.md

 pod "pod-list" deleted
 ```

-Now, apply the setup script.
+Now, apply the setup script in the `solution` folder or the one you modified.

 ```
 $ kubectl apply -f setup.yaml